GeneCodeSavvy/10Days10Projects/README.md

 # 100Days100Projects

-This is meant as challenge.
+This is meant as a challenge.
 Started on April 2, 2024